libp2p/js-libp2p/examples/libp2p-in-the-browser/README.md

 ## Running the examples

-You can run the Parcel server.
+Start by running the Parcel server:

 ```
 npm start